The Best Annual Flowers for Fall

-Fall is one of my favorite times in the garden; while the heat of summer may have dried out the lawn and many of the flowering plants that burst into bloom in the late spring, fall brings its own beautiful days and a colorful flush of bright annuals and perennials, if you plan ahead.
+Fall is one of my favorite times in the garden.
+The heat of summer may have dried out your lawn and many of the flowering plants that burst into bloom in late spring, but fall brings its own beautiful days and a colorful flush of bright annuals and perennials, if you've planned ahead.
 Lots of gorgeous plants bloom in the fall and can turn the yard into a sea of bright red, yellow, and orange, lifting the gloom of earlier sunsets.
 And the weather is often fair, a great time for working out in the garden; not too hot, and not yet so cold and wet that everything is a slog.

-Plan ahead for your garden by starting fall annuals in time to get them well-established and planted so they can get to blooming.
-Many helpfully self-seed themselves, so once you get them going in the first year, they'll return year after year if they like where they're planted.
-You can also buy starts at nurseries, of course, and leave the work of sprouting and early care to them.
+Start fall annuals in time to get them well-established so they can get to blooming when autumn comes.
+Many helpfully self-seed themselves, so once you get them going in the first year, they'll return year after year, as long as they like where they're planted.
+You can also buy starts at nurseries, of course, and skip the work of sprouting and early care.

 If you have a greenhouse, consider using it for starts, so you can get them going early in the late summer months without exposing them directly to the heat and dryness of the outdoors.
 Starts can also do well in the kitchen or bathroom, where the warm, moist air will keep the seedlings happy as they mature.
 You can use flats or six-packs for starting—make sure to fill them with good quality potting soil and keep your starts moist and fertilized to support them as they grow.

 One of the most famous fall flowers is the chrysanthemum, which tends to get a bit of a bum rap for being boring and brash.
-In fact, these amazing flowers come not just in a range of colors, but also petal configurations, from delicate long-petaled blooms to tight clusters of flowers with colorful centers.
+In fact, these amazing flowers come in a wide range not just of colors, but also of petal configurations, from delicate long-petaled blooms to tight clusters of flowers with colorful centers.
 Better yet, they're extremely hardy, and tend to thrive in conditions where other flowers might struggle.
 Try lining walkways and paths with chrysanthemums, or plant them in flower boxes to add some definitive color to the garden and the home.

 Gazanias and their larger cousins, the sunflowers, are also fall bloomers.
 They make fantastic cut flowers, like chrysanthemums, and they come in an array of colors that look stellar in the garden.
 They'll need to be planted further back in your beds to compensate for the fact that they're taller, and they look best in clusters to highlight their glorious foliage and beautiful blooms.
 Some of your sunflowers may need to be staked to encourage them to stay upright, as they can get top-heavy.